Jimmimuriuki/pig-dice/README.md

 {I used HTML,CSS,javascript and bootstrap in my project.Installed packages on atom such as beutify are also necessary for proper code presentation.The code was written on atom and the project was launched online using git.}

+## Deployment
+{The project was deployed through the following systematic steps:
+-  Creating a gh-pages branch on the local terminal
+-  Switching from master to the gh-pages branch
+-  Pushing all the code to master from the gh-pages branch
+-  logging in to my git hub account and going to this project repository.
+-  Navigating downwards in the settings bar and copying the link provided.
+-  Pasting the copied link on new tab on my web browser.}

 ## Support and contact details

 {conatct details
   emailaddress:jimmimuriuki@gmail.com
   phone number:+254701561424.}

+## Acknowledgments
+I would like to thank Domani Samuel who shed a light on how to appropriately tackle the pig-dice project.
+Also to my Team Manager Sam Ngingi for his constant encouragement and also for helping out in debugging

 ### License